 I can only think of four stories my mother tells about my very young years.
 One which she still repeats often is the fact that when the Trout Quintet by Franz Schubert was played, my parents would ask me in German; "What is that music?"

-Later at age twelve I would sit with my father in the evenings and listened to classical music.
+Later at age twelve I would sit with my father in the evenings and listen to classical music.
 My favourite was dances by Franz Schubert, which would always stir deep emotions.

 Later, I really wanted a piano, which I finally got before age sixteen.
 Although it was too late to become a virtuoso, I learned quickly and could play grade five pieces within 6 months.
 I also started writing music.